-It’s just five in the morning—the sun’s made no plans to rise—but Sharon’s shift at the 24 hr McDonald’s two blocks away ended early, and all evidence of my presence has to disappear before she gets back… including me.
+It’s just five in the morning—the sun’s made no plans to rise—but Sharon’s shift at the 24-hour McDonald’s two blocks away ended early, and all evidence of my presence has to disappear before she gets back… including me.

-“This isn’t right,” he said, but pressed inside me anyway, and I cried into his oversize shirt while still grappling for his hips, needing to feel him closer, telling myself again and again, as long as you’re under him, you’ll never get over him…
+“This isn’t right,” he said, but pressed inside me anyway, and I cried into his oversize shirt while still grappling for his hips, needing to feel him closer, telling myself again and again, This is wrong.
+You’ll never get over him if you keep fucking him…

 He sits at the end of the bed, fully dressed, his back turned to me.
 He lights a cigarette, blows smoke toward the spinning ceiling fan overhead.
 I wish he’d just look at me, assure me that we’re still good, that we can at least remain friends.

 I shake into my too-tight skinny jeans, denim scratching against dry skin.
-I try to ignore the images that arise when my breasts slap against my chest as I bounce.
+I try to ignore the images that arise when my breasts slap against my chest as I bounce to pull the jeans over my hips.
 His teeth, his tongue, the urgent ins and outs of his strokes.
 Last night never happened, I tell myself, if we want it to remain a secret.

 “Will you walk me out?”
 I cross my arms over my chest, tuck my hands under my armpit, try to conceal my sagging breasts, scrapping at my last bit of dignity.